esphome/esphome-docs/components/switch/index.rst

 ================

 .. seo::
-    :description: Instructions for setting up generic switches in esphomelib.
+    :description: Instructions for setting up generic switches in ESPHome.
     :image: folder-open.png

 The ``switch`` domain includes all platforms that should show up like a